TShelton41/SimpleList/README.md

 Once you have it cloned and running.
 You can take a look at the code and add more list items.

+Here is the link to the tutorial: https://youtu.be/lUr4Wk9M6YA